onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Hey hey hey!
 Pay attention!
 Stop scrolling!
 We’re trying to take over the world over here!
 Make an impression of a brainrot face scrolling
 This is “how to take over the world 101” and you’re not paying attention?!
 TikTok can wait!
 Jesus… such a colossal misallocation of attention and retardation of the youth at scale
+What a colossal misallocation of attention and potential Tiktok - you’re not only destroying your own life but also indirectly you’re diminishing the life of my kids and the kids of my friends and the kids of our kids by becoming a lesser version of yourself thanks to the thousands of psychologists of zucky and friends - staring at paint dry is infinitely better - so you rotting your brain is personal for me whoever you are - so I take it personal when your brain is rotting - whoever you are - you’re making the likes of this paperclip maximizer more powerful - show zuck in his swagger clothes or with the army of headsets - EVERYTHING is personal if the self includes everybody

 we need to pay attention to how & what we pay attention (to)